Nelson Elhage

 Writing

-- My primary personal blog
+- blog.nelhage.com, my personal blog

 - nelhagedebugsshit.tumblr.com, where I chronicle interesting shorter stories of things I've debugged or investigated.